 Some background information

-We arrived in the late afternoon and took a taxi to our small motel on the main island in Nadi.
+We arrived in the late afternoon and took a taxi to our small motel on the main Island in Nadi.
 After checking in we were famished!
 We walked to a nearby Thai restaurant to settle down to a nice dinner to which was the start of some very eventful experiences in the hours that followed.
 Still a vegetarian at the time, Kallsy ordered some Thai noodles and a soup whereas I ordered chicken skewers, noodles, and more (after all, I was starving!).

 After eating we all went back to our motel and rested as we planned to be up early the next morning.
 Instead, all night I kept waking up with terrible stomach pain to which nothing was happening or working to relieve it.
 Ever have that feeling of nausea that just won’t go away?
 That’s what this was.

 I took antacids, nothing.
 I then took an anti-diarrheal to be precautionary and attempted to go back to sleep.
-After what seemed like an eternity of laying in bed restless, I finally slept a few hours before the alarm was destined to go off.
+After what seemed like an eternity of lying in bed restless, I finally slept a few hours before the alarm was destined to go off.

 The next morning Kallsy awoke her normal, chipper self (she’s one of those that likes to sing and talk in the morning) whereas I do not and after having very little sleep, and still feeling like I was about to keel over from my stomachache, I was extremely irritable.